opengeospatial/geopackage/guidance/implementation_guide.md

 ###### Level 3
 GeoPackage software supports the WebP format using the [Tiles Encoding WebP Extension](extensions/tiles_encoding_webp.md).
 GeoPackage-writing software uses this format to reduce GeoPackage size when the expected clients are known to support it.

+> Example:
+>
+> Load the "byte_webp" tile pyramid from http://www.geopackage.org/data/gdal_sample_v1.2_spi_nonlinear_webp_elevation.gpkg.
+> A single tile should be available.

 #### Tile Visualization
+This section applies to generic map capabilities of a GeoPackage client.

 ###### Level 0
 A GeoPackage client can render a fixed view of tiled raster data.

 ###### Level 1
 A GeoPackage client can display the raster data (centered on the extents specified in the corresponding row of `gpkg_contents`), pan, switch zoom levels, and zoom to global extent.

+> NOTE:  Any tiles example could be used to demonstrate the desired behavior.

 ###### Level 2
 A GeoPackage client can display multiple tile matrix sets simultaneously, transforming into a single SRS if needed.